kashaf12/LLD-in-Typescript/Tic-Tac-Toe/Readme.md

 A command-line implementation of the classic Tic-Tac-Toe game built with TypeScript using object-oriented programming principles and design patterns.

+## 🎮 Features

+- Classic 3x3 Tic-Tac-Toe gameplay
+- Supports multiple players
+- Customizable board size
+- Extensible winning condition strategies
+- Clean object-oriented architecture

+## 📋 Requirements

+### Functional Requirements

+1. **Game Setup**

+   - System shall allow two players to participate in a game
+   - System shall assign unique symbols (X and Y) to each player
+   - System shall initialize an empty board of configurable size (default 3x3)

+2. **Gameplay**

+   - System shall allow players to take turns making moves
+   - System shall validate all move attempts and reject invalid moves
+   - System shall display the current state of the board after each move
+   - System shall alternate turns between players automatically

+3. **Win Conditions**

+   - System shall detect when a player has three of their symbols in a row horizontally
+   - System shall detect when a player has three of their symbols in a row vertically
+   - System shall detect when a player has three of their symbols in a row diagonally
+   - System shall declare the appropriate player as winner when win conditions are met

+4. **Game End**
+   - System shall detect when the game board is full (draw condition)
+   - System shall end the game when a win condition is met or draw is detected
+   - System shall announce the game result (winner or draw)

+### Non-Functional Requirements

+1. **Usability**

+   - The game shall provide clear prompts for user input
+   - The game shall clearly display the board state in a readable format

+2. **Extensibility**

+   - The system shall be designed to allow future addition of new cell types
+   - The system shall support custom winning condition strategies
+   - The system shall be able to adapt to different board sizes

+3. **Maintainability**

+   - The codebase shall follow SOLID principles
+   - The codebase shall implement appropriate design patterns
+   - All components shall have clearly defined responsibilities

+4. **Reliability**
+   - The system shall handle invalid inputs gracefully without crashing
+   - The system shall maintain game state consistency throughout gameplay

+## 🏗️ Architecture

+This implementation follows SOLID principles and incorporates several design patterns:

+- **Factory Method Pattern**: Used for cell creation through `CellFactory`
+- **Strategy Pattern**: Applied for winning condition checks with `WinningStrategyI` interface
+- **Inheritance**: Cell hierarchy with abstract base class and concrete implementations

+### Class Structure

+- `Game`: Main controller that orchestrates game flow
+- `Board`: Represents the game board and manages moves
+- `Player`: Represents a player with name and cell type
+- `Cell`: Abstract base class for different cell types (X and Y)
+- `WinningStrategyI`: Strategy interface for checking win conditions

 ## Diagram

 ```mermaid